 highlights education specifics, research experience, all certifications acquired, and professional affiliations one belongs to, licenses, awards, and so on

 While resumes are most commonly used in North America, CVs are mostly required in most places in Europe, Africa, Middle east and Asia.
-Although these international CVs are simply referred to as CVs but are the equivalent of resumes, they do require more information than North American CV, such as Date of Birth, marital status, gender, and so on.
+Although these CVs act as the equivalent of resumes, they do require more information than North American CV, such as Date of Birth, marital status, gender, and so on.

-So, is there a correct term for this document?
+Is there a correct term for this document, then?
 As previously mentioned, in North America, most applications will ask for a resume.
 Depending on the job, you’ll only be asked for a CV if you’re seeking a job or career path that demands full details of your education and experience.
 Such professions include teaching, nursing/doctorate, clinical/scientific research, etc.

-Now that you know the difference between both, I hope you know how best to format your document that best suits the job requirements you’re applying for.
+Now that you know the difference between both, you should know how best to format your document that best suits the job requirements you’re applying for.